 (3) There shall be paid to the Chairman, from moneys standing to the credit of the Fund, such remuneration and allowances as the Governor determines.

-[Section 10 amended by No. 49 of 1996 s.
+[Section 10 amended: No. 49 of 1996 s.
 64.]

 11. Deputy Chairman

 (1) At the first meeting of the Council and thereafter at the first meeting of the Council held after 30 June in each year the members of the Council shall elect from among their number a Deputy Chairman.